beckydvn/beckydvn.github.io/index.md

 # Random Facts
-- I'm half Italian, half Jamaican
+- I'm half Italian, half Jamaican!
-- I can beat Dr. Robotnik's Mean Bean Machine on the hardest difficulty
+- I can beat Dr. Robotnik's Mean Bean Machine (fast-paced Tetris-like game) on the hardest difficulty.
+However, for whatever reason, I can't drive a vehicle in *any* game...
+- I love prog rock (any fans of Dream Theater or Porcupine Tree?)
 - I have a million artsy hobbies/passions (it's becoming a bit of a problem, honestly! 😋) This includes:
   - game design
   - knitting